 Here is a list of the various application statuses:

-- Not Submitted to AMCAS: You have initiated an application but have not certified and submitted it to AMCAS.
+- Not Submitted to the AMCAS Program: You have initiated an application but have not certified and submitted it to the AMCAS program.

-- Submitted to AMCAS - Waiting for Transcripts: You have submitted an application, but not all transcripts have been received.
+- Submitted to the AMCAS Program - Waiting for Transcripts: You have submitted an application, but not all transcripts have been received.

-- Submitted to AMCAS - Ready for Review: AMCAS has received a copy of all required transcripts and has placed your application in line to be reviewed by an AMCAS verifier.
+- Submitted to the AMCAS Program - Ready for Review: The AMCAS program has received a copy of all required transcripts and has placed your application in line to be reviewed by an AMCAS verifier.

-- Submitted to AMCAS - Under Review: An AMCAS verifier is reviewing transcripts and coursework.
+- Submitted to the AMCAS Program - Under Review: An AMCAS verifier is reviewing transcripts and coursework.

 - Returned to Applicant: An AMCAS verifier has found missing coursework and has unlocked the application so you can enter coursework.